rooklift/gofish/README.md

 new_node_1 = node.try_move(16, 4)
 new_node_2 = node.try_move(10, 10)

+# We can find a node's children...

+for n in node.children:
+	n.safe_commit("C", "Iterating through the children works.")

+# We can find a node's parent...

+node == new_node_1.parent		# True

 # We can save...

 node.save("example.sgf")        # Saves the whole tree; can call this on any node.